fenago/data-analysis-pandas/lab_guides/lab_10.md

 best estimator (model).
 We can change this number with the `n_iter` argument.

-Important note

-Since the process of tuning hyperparameters requires us to train our model multiple times, we must consider the time complexity of our models.
-Models that take a long time to train will be very costly to use with cross-validation.
-This will likely cause us to shrink our search space.

 Interaction terms and polynomial features
 -----------------------------------------

-We discussed the use of dummy variables back in the *Preprocessing data* section of *Lab 9*, *Getting Started with Machine Learning in Python*; however, we merely considered the effect of that variable on its own.
-In our model that tries to predict red wine quality using chemical properties, we are considering each property separately.
-However, it is important to consider whether the interaction between these properties has an effect.
-Perhaps when the levels of citric acid and fixed acidity are both high or both low, the wine quality is different than if one is high and one is low.
-In order to capture the effect of this, we need to add an **interaction term**, which will be the product of the features.

-We may also be interested in increasing the effect of a feature in the model through feature construction; we can achieve this by adding **polynomial features** made from this feature.
-This involves adding higher degrees of the original feature, so we could have *citric acid*, *citric acid*[2]{.superscript}, *citric acid*[3]{.superscript}, and so on in the model.

-Tip

-We can generalize linear models by using interaction terms and polynomial features because they allow us to model the linear relationship of non-linear terms.
-Since linear models tend to underperform in the presence of multiple or non-linear decision boundaries (the surface or hypersurface that separates the classes), this can improve performance.

 Scikit-learn provides the `PolynomialFeatures` class in the `preprocessing` module for easily creating interaction terms